 Through our literacy programs over 1,000 adults have learned to read and write.

-150 children a day thrive in a book rich learning environment, enjoying story time, games, youth clubs, music and basketball.
+150 children a day thrive in a book and resource rich learning environment.

 Over 600 people have graduated from our computer skills classes.

 60 people use our computer lab each day.

 National Exams scores have improved from 0% pass rate in 2012 to 90% in 2018.